PStarH/VisiLens/README.md

 ## 🚀 Why VisiLens?

-Data exploration shouldn't require writing boilerplate Pandas code or waiting for heavy spreadsheet software to load. **VisiLens** combines the raw speed and power of **VisiData** with a modern, intuitive web interface.
+Data exploration shouldn't require writing boilerplate Pandas code or waiting for heavy spreadsheet software to load. **VisiLens** combines the raw speed and power of **VisiData** with a lightweight web interface.

-- **⚡️ Blazing Fast:** Powered by VisiData's highly optimized engine.
-Handle millions of rows with ease.
+- **⚡️ Load 1M rows in under 2 seconds:** Powered by VisiData's highly optimized engine.
-- **🔒 Local-First:** Your data never leaves your machine.
-No cloud uploads, no privacy concerns.
+- **🔒 All local:** Your data never leaves your machine.
+No cloud uploads.
-- **🛠 Developer Friendly:** CLI-first workflow.
+- **🛠 Zero config:** CLI-first workflow.
 Pipe data in, explore, and get back to coding.
 - **🔌 Universal Support:** Open CSV, TSV, JSON, Parquet, Excel, SQLite, and [50+ other formats](https://www.visidata.org/formats/).

 ## ✨ Features

 - **Instant Visualization:** Just run `vdweb data.csv` and start exploring.
-- **Real-time Sorting & Filtering:** Filter millions of rows instantly via WebSockets.
+- **Backend-powered Sorting & Filtering:** Sorting and filtering happen on the backend via VisiData.
-- **Modern Data Grid:** A clean, responsive React-based table view.
+- **Lightweight Data Grid:** A virtualized React-based table view.
 - **Zero Config:** No database setup or complex configuration required.

 ### 📂 Supported Formats